ovh/docs/pages/storage_and_backup/object_storage/s3_performance_optimization/guide.en-gb.md

 ---
-title: Optimizing OVHcloud Object Storage Performance
+title: Optimising OVHcloud Object Storage Performance
 excerpt: This guide walks you through various methods to optimise the performance of your OVHcloud Object Storage buckets, including using byte range fetches and multipart uploads.
-updated: 2024-03-25
+updated: 2024-03-26
 ---

 ## Introduction